rust-lang/rfcs/text/0000-guaranteed-tco.md

 [summary]: #summary

 This feature provides a guarantee that function calls are tail-call optimized via the `become` keyword.
-If this guarantee can not be provided by the compiler an error is generated instead.
+If this guarantee can not be provided by the compiler a compile time error is generated instead.

 # Motivation
 [motivation]: #motivation